Masimba Musodza

 Julius Masimba Musodza (born 29 March 1976) is a Zimbabwean author.

 Life

 Musodza was born at the cusp of the emergence of the new Zimbabwe, the eldest son of a senior civil servant in the Ministry of Lands.
 The Musodza family are of the Buja people of Mutoko, north east Zimbabwe.
+Australian actress and model Faro Musodza, who plays "Iris" in the series Turn Up The Volume is his cousin (or "sister" in the Zimbabwean kinship system).
 Reading was encouraged in the Musodza household.
 He was educated at Avondale Primary School, Harare and St Mary Magdalene's High School, Nyanga.
 After school, he trained as a screenwriter, selling his first screenplay to Media For Development Trust in 2002.
 Barely a month after, as political and socio-economic uncertainty engulfed Zimbabwe, Musodza relocated to the United Kingdom, where he has lived ever since.
 He lives in the North East England town of Middlesbrough.

 Writing

 An avid reader as a child, Musodza aspired to be a writer from the time he discovered that it was possible to earn a living from it.
 Musodza has contributed to StoryTime e-zine, which was founded by Sweden-based Zimbabwean author and publisher, Ivor Hartmann., Jungle Jim, Bookends, Winter Tales and other periodicals.